iolweb/iolweb.github.io/pages/Contests/01_upcoming.md

 header:
   image_fullwidth: head.png
 title: "Upcoming Contest"
+teaser: '<b>Prague, Czechia</b> has been chosen as the host of the 16th International Linguistics Olympiad on July 26-30th, 2018.
+You can find the official website <a href="http://iol.ff.cuni.cz/">here</a>.'
+image: prague.jpg
+category: contests
 sitemap: false
+widget:
+  title: "Upcoming Contest"
+  url: '/upcoming/'
+  image: prague.jpg
+  text: '<b>Prague, Czechia</b> has been chosen as the host of the 16th International Linguistics Olympiad on July 26-30th, 2018.
+You can find the official website <a href="http://iol.ff.cuni.cz/">here</a>.'
 ---

-Prague, Czechia has been chosen as the host of the 16th International Linguistics Olympiad on July 26-30th, 2018.
-You can find the official website <a href="http://iol.ff.cuni.cz/">here</a>.

 ### Important Dates